 Protein.
 Go lean on protein.
 Choose low-fat or lean meats and poultry.
 Vary your protein routine.
 Choose more fish, nuts, seeds, peas, and beans.

-Include exercise and everyday physical activity with a healthy dietary plan.
+Include active play and everyday physical activity along with a healthy dietary plan.

 Nutrition and activity tips